Reviews You Can Rely On

 Connectivity

-The HT2 paired easily with Android and Apple devices and reliably held that connection.
+The HT2 paired easily with both Android and Apple devices and maintained that connection reliably.
 The Bluetooth 5.3 connection was so strong that the HT2 continued streaming music up to 130 feet from our paired device in an outdoor setting with minimal interference.

 Battery